 You will learn strategies for differentiation, collaboration and accommodations that will help you and your students thrive in today's classroom setting.
 You'll also gain a solid grasp on the laws that govern this area of education, including IDEA, 504 and the ADA.

-The special education certificate of completion is a 13-credit program.
-The curriculum covers the exceptional child, emotional and learning disabilities, and autism and related communication disorders.
+The special education certificate of completion is a 12-credit program.
+The curriculum covers the exceptional child, learning disabilities and/or autism spectrum disorders.
 In addition to these courses, you'll have the opportunity to complete your own independent research project to round out the curriculum.View Curriculum

 Today's educators have access to an increasingly connected global community and an abundance of digital resources.
 In addition to connecting our candidates to those resources, Quinnipiac University's School of Education has a collaborative community of its own, both online and off.
 That community includes our outstanding faculty members – experienced educators, top practitioners and scholars–who guide and support students through our programs every step of the way.

 This environment prepares candidates for fulfilling careers in education and human development by cultivating:

 - An ability to engage in sound practice that is informed by educational theory

 - A commitment to equity and social justice

 - A deeply reflective and mindful approach to their work